farirpgs/fari-games/_games/charge-rpg.md

 >
 > ### Resist
 >
-> Use this to resist a consequence, or incoming `Pressure`.
+> Use this to resist a consequence, or incoming `Stress`.
 >
 > - Roll `1d6` for each `attribute` rating:
 >   - `Physique`: Consequences from physical strain or injury.